moonburnt/currency-converter/README.md

 ## How to run:

-1. Set service's address and port in settings.ini
+1. Set service's address and port in settings.ini.
-1.5.
 Optionally run tests.py to check if configuration is correct.
 It should pass the first test, then fail
 2. Launch server.py: python ./server.py
 3. Run tests.py to check if everything works